 International Energy Agency Executive Director Fatih Birol, March 2026: the current crisis was worse than “two oil crises and one gas crash put together.”
 (Source: SBS News, March 2026)

 Thirteen documented warnings.
-Every one landed.
-Not one changed a decision.
+Not one changed a government decision before a closure.

 What does this mean for fuel security